I offer the exceptional to draw out the best

 Faust Harrison Pianos, Fairfield, CT, Showroom Tuner

-St Paul’s on the Green, Sanctuary Steinway and rehearsal pianos, Norwalk, CT (donation tunings)
+St Paul’s on the Green, Sanctuary Steinway and rehearsal pianos, Norwalk, CT (non-profit/pro bono tunings)

 Private residence, Bedford, NY - Bosendorfer 200

-Private Residence Organ, 1926 EM Skinner and Steinway C, Greenwich, CT
+Private Residence Pipe Organ, 1926 EM Skinner and Hamburg Steinway C, Greenwich, CT (soundtrack tuning)

 CCSU Central Connecticut State University, Campus and Music dept. pianos, New Britain, CT

-Welte Hall Auditorium, Stage Concert Grand, New Britain, CT (performance specialty)
+Welte Hall Auditorium, Bosendorfer Concert Grand 280VC (delivered from factory 2025), New Britain, CT

 New Britain Symphony Orchestra, NBSO Concert prep and tuning

-Music Theatre of Connecticut, MTC, Stage and rehearsal, Norwalk, CT (donation tunings)
+Music Theatre of Connecticut, MTC, Stage and rehearsal, Norwalk, CT (non-profit/pro bono tunings)

 Caleb Hawley Recording Studio, Harlem, NY (recording specialty)

-Founders Hall, CCSU New 2019 Steinway D Concert Grand (performance/stage specialty)
+Founders Hall, CCSU Steinway D Concert Grand (performance/stage specialty)

 Park Avenue Pianos, 57th St, NYC, Official Steinway Tuner for CT